IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 # chown root:root isnap-wrapper.sh
 ```

-In this example the `isnap-scripts` were copied to directory `/usr/local/bin` and the permissions are adjusted to `755` for instance user `tsminst1` in instance user group `tsmsrvrs`.
-The `isnap-wrapper` script does not require permissions for the instance user `tsminst1` because it can be executed by root.
-Find below an example of the permission and ownership for the `isnap-scripts`:
+Replace  `instUser` and `instUserGroup` with the user and group name of the instance users.
+Find below an example of the permission and ownership for the `isnap-scripts` whereby the instance user name is `tsminst1` and the instance user group is `tsmsrvrs`:

 ```
 -rw-r--r--.
 1 tsminst1 tsmsrvrs  snapconfig.json